How 90s hook-handed horror Candyman remains relevant on the race and class issues that continue to move us.

 Candyman (1992), directed by Bernard Rose

-- Get Out (race and horror, specifically racism and anti-Blackness)
+- Get Out (race, horror, anti-Blackness)